bespokesy/hugo-calendly-shortcode/README.md

 Now your Calendly link will say "Book a time to talk now!"

 # Troubleshooting / Bugs
 If you run into any problems, check if someone else raised an [issue](https://github.com/bvotteler/hugo-calendly/issues) yet.
-If not, add a new one and I'll take get back to you.
+If not, add a new one and I'll get back to you.